PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 dependency, fixed policy, runtime order, scope-sharing behavior, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The QKV attention cluster is now characterized without production changes.
+Five focused tests freeze both keyword-only defaults, both independent guards, three complete ModelIR/layout/diagnostics contracts, one shared `ModelIRPassStateScope`, two default calls, the late prefix-disabled call and its forwarded layout option, and all three outer boundaries.
+The focused plus architecture suite passed 253 tests, the 30 pass-efficiency tests and all 11 TensorFlow-import-blocked tests passed, and targeted static checks passed.
+Runtime behavior and all public/dependency contracts remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.